 It's tough to draw too many conclusions from that release schedule - a big gap and then a flurry of releases; the sample size is too small to extrapolate a trend - but we definitely expect Apple to keep the AirPods and AirPods Pro as two separate lines.

-How much will the new AirPods cost?
+Price: How much will the new AirPods cost?

 AirPods pricing has been a little controversial, although this may not have been entirely fair.
 The basic AirPods are actually pretty reasonable by the standards of True Wireless earbuds, and the Pro models are of sufficiently good quality to justify their price.